Skip to content

 Show Notes

-Jim Shannon and Mike Hyatt welcome you to a special on-location episode of The Bourbon Road, recorded in the backyard of a home on Irish Hill — one of Louisville, Kentucky's most storied neighborhoods.
-Sitting around a wood stove with whiskey in hand and a couple of whiskey dogs nearby, the guys are joined by Stephen Fontaine, Brand Ambassador and Single Barrel Program Manager for Limestone Branch Distillery out of Lebanon, Kentucky.
-Stephen brings deep Louisville roots, a family tree that winds through the Beam and Dant dynasties, and a passion for educating bourbon lovers about what really makes a great pour.
+Jim Shannon and Mike Hyatt welcome listeners to a special on-location episode of The Bourbon Road, recorded outdoors in the Irish Hill neighborhood of Louisville, Kentucky — historically the highest point in the city and a refuge during the great flood of 1937.
+Sitting around a wood stove with whiskey in hand and two whiskey dogs by their sides, the guys host Stephen Fontaine, Brand Ambassador and Barrel Program Director for Limestone Branch Distillery out of Lebanon, Kentucky.
+Stephen brings deep Louisville roots, a family history intertwined with the Beam and Dant dynasties, and a passion for putting exceptional bourbon in the hands of people who love it.

 On the Tasting Mat:

-• Minor Case Straight Rye Whiskey (Sherry Cask Finish): A 51% rye whiskey finished in Meyer's Winery cream sherry casks — the oldest operating winery in Ohio and famously served at White House state dinners under President Kennedy.
-Bottled at 90 proof, the nose opens with deep floral notes and dried fruit, while the palate delivers a chewy, sugary sweetness layered with building rye spice that settles across the top of the mouth.
-The sherry finish lends a lush fruitiness that makes it an exceptional Manhattan base.
-(00:19:41)
+• Minor Case Straight Rye Whiskey (Sherry Cask Finish): A 51% rye mashbill whiskey finished in Meyer's Winery cream sherry casks — the same cream sherry served at White House state dinners under President Kennedy.
+Bottled at 90 proof, this rye carries a fruit-forward nose with floral and dried fruit notes from the sherry finish.
+The palate is chewy and spicy, with the rye heat rising on the top of the mouth rather than attacking the tongue.
+A natural for Manhattans, the finish is layered, sweet, and lingering.
+Named in honor of Minor Case Beam, great-great-grandfather of distiller Stephen Beam and first cousin of Jim Beam.
+(00:18:57)

 Full Transcript